 Photo taken Sunday 25 July 1965, Stockton Corporation Depot

 Fishwick 16, NTC233, a Leyland HR44/96S Olympic with Weymann B40F body, seen in Preston, was one of eight new between March and October 1951

 Photo taken Monday 26 August 1963, Fishwick's Bus Station, Fox Street, Preston

 Jennings of Ashen SPU985, Leyland Olympic HR44 with Weymann 44 seat dual purpose body, dating from 1951.
 When photographed the bus was apparently preserved

 Photo taken 1979, Heysham

-A left hand drive Leyland/MCW Olympic - possibly registered TNV666.
-In use as a racing car transporter by the Hepworth Racing Organisation at a hillclimbing event in the grounds of Harewood House in Summer 1969.
+A left hand drive Leyland/MCW Olympic TKV686, in use as a racing car transporter by the Hepworth Racing Organisation at a hillclimbing event in the grounds of Harewood House in Summer 1969.

 Photo taken Summer 1969, Harewood House, near Leeds

-Photo taken Saturday 6 September 1969, Rugby Club, Maesteg
+Photo taken Saturday 6 September 1969, Llynfi Garage, Maesteg

 Seen at Gilwell Park is CEK587D of Davies, Tredegar carrying a Royal Tiger badge.
 This had started life as a Leyland EL2/44 Olympic with Metro-Cammell body destined for Cuba but the ship carrying this and forty-one others came to grief in the Thames in October 1964.
 Some of the Olympics were recovered and the running units of two of them were fitted to Van Hool C44C bodies in April 1966 to become CEK587/8D of Smith, Wigan retaining left-hand drive.